luis postiga mens physique

 How and why did you start training?

-I started training as a complement to the sport I was doing at the time, Football, but soon it went on to complement the main one.
+I started training as a complement to the sport I was doing at the time, Football, but it quickly went from being a complement to the main sport.

-I fell in love quickly and after 6 months I was thinking about training better, eating better and having a better body.
+I quickly fell in love and after 6 months I was only thinking about training better, eating better and having a more beautiful body.

-It was a gradual evolution, and I started to realize that this was really the lifestyle I wanted for me.
+It was a gradual evolution, and I started to realize that this was really the lifestyle I wanted for myself.

 I am a person of challenges and there is no better challenge than being better than ourselves day after day.

-I try to have a 'clean' diet throughout the year, controlling and changing the amounts of macronutrients I eat, depending on my goals.
+I try to have a “clean” diet throughout the year, controlling and changing the amounts of macronutrients I ingest, depending on my goals.

-I'm an apologist for solid meals and five of my six meals must have meat.
+I'm a supporter of solid meals and five of my six meals must have meat.

 I don't consider a protein shake a meal for example, at least for me it doesn't give me any feeling of satiety.

-I also try to bet on fat throughout the year, from dried fruits to coconut oil and peanut butter.
+I also try to focus on fat throughout the year, from nuts to coconut oil and peanut butter.

-Especially when the intake of hydrates is lower or when I need a slower absorption.
+Mainly when carbohydrate intake is lower or when I need slower absorption.

-Out of season I usually have a 'junk' meal, not having a fixed day, but when I really feel like it.
+Out of season I usually have a “junk” meal, not having a fixed day, but rather when I really feel like it.

 Diet.